TUEETOR CHATS with Yogi, Natalyn Annabelle Kwok

 I focus a lot on doing the poses according to our body alignment and anatomy to prevent injuries and for the safety of my students.
 I would also suggest variations to help students to manage the different poses.

-Why is Yoga important?
+As a Yogi, why is Yoga important?

 Yoga is not just about physical poses.
 It is much more than that.
 It’s about how we live our lives.
 It is how we should take care of our bodies and minds through the physical poses, breathing exercises, cleansing, meditation and what we eat.
 It is also about how we behave and treat people around us.